danielo515/TW5-auto-publish2gh-pages/README.md

     3. Follow the exact same process to add `GH_EMAIL` variable.
 This should be the email you have used to register your account on github.
 After this process you should see something like this:
     ![Variables Setup](/../screenshots/Travis-CI_Variables.png?raw=true)
     4. Changes are saved **automatically** so at this point we are done with configuration and can switch to `current` tab.

+JWH: This is how far I have gotten - by modifying this readme file I suspect I will have a new build.

 13. Switch to `current` tab to see what is going on during build process.
 The build process happens **every time you push a change to your repository** and not before.
 An ongoing build looks like this:
 ![Building](/../screenshots/Travis-CI_Building.png?raw=true)
 14. Now you are ready to go.
 Edit any file or create any new file **your forked repository** and push the changes to trigger a build.
 You can do this directly from Github.
 For more details about this process see the [`Editing tiddlers` section](#editing-tiddlers)